view all blogs

 Why the day-to-night idea made sense for Kew

 Station Approach is a particular kind of location.
-In the morning it's a throughput, with people moving between home and the tube, wanting something good but not wanting to be slowed down.
+In the morning it's a throughput, people moving between home and the tube, wanting something good but not wanting to be slowed down.
 By mid-morning it slows into a different rhythm: residents, remote workers, people with time.
 Lunchtime brings professionals from the area.
 The evening is different again, quieter, more deliberate, people choosing to be somewhere rather than passing through.

 Each of those moments is distinct.
 A space that only serves one of them is leaving the others to chance.
 Fable was designed to earn each one.

 "We didn't want to be a café that also does cocktails.
-We wanted to be a place that belongs to the whole day, and earns its place in each part of it"
+We wanted to be a place that belongs to the whole day and earns its place in each part of it."

-— The Fable team
+The Fable team

 How the two halves work together